Estimating linear response statistics using orthogonal polynomials: An RKHS formulation: Preliminary on the theory of linear response and RKHS

 In applications, the major issue comes from the conjugate variable $B$ in the linear response operator \eqref{eq:lin_oper}.
 Since $B$ depends on the explicit formula of $p_{eq}$, which may not be available, one cannot directly apply the Monte-Carlo approximation in \eqref{eq:MC_approx} given only the time series of $\{X_{n}\}$ at $p_{eq}$.
 Thus, it is natural to ask how to learn the density function $p_{eq}$ from the observed time series such that the conjugate variable $B$ can be determined via the estimated density, $\hat{p}_{eq}$.
 To guarantee a well-posed estimation problem, the following lemma provides conditions on observables $A$ and $B$ such that the two-point statistics $k_{A}(t)$ in \eqref{eq:lin_oper} is bounded $\forall t \geq 0$.

-\begin{lem} Let $X$ be the solution of \eqref{eq:Ito} initially at the equilibrium.
+\begin{lemma} Let $X$ be the solution of \eqref{eq:Ito} initially at the equilibrium.
 Assume that $A$ and $B$ in \eqref{eq:lin_oper} have finite second moments with respect to $p_{eq}$, then the linear response operator $k_A(t)$ in \eqref{eq:lin_oper} is well-defined.
 In particular, we have